bntti/tiralabra/documentation/testing-document.md

 - Decompressed files are identical to the original files for both Huffman and LZW.
 - Compression and decompression both work with the verbose argument set to true for both Huffman and LZW.

-The tests are run with test input files containing miscellenious data.
+The tests are run with test input files containing miscellaneous data.
 Tests can be replicated by running `make test`.
 Empirical testing data available [here](./Implementation-document.md).